Lansing Grand River Assembly

-Lansing Grand River Assembly (LGR) is a General Motors owned and operated automobile assembly facility located in Lansing, Michigan, United States.
-Lansing Grand River Assembly produces vehicles built upon the GM Alpha platform including the Cadillac CT4, Cadillac CT5, and Chevrolet Camaro.
+Lansing Grand River Assembly (LGR) is an automotive assembly plant in Lansing, Michigan, United States, owned and operated by General Motors.
+It currently assembles the Cadillac CT4 and CT5 luxury sedans for the North American market.

 The Lansing Grand River Assembly facility includes a body shop, paint shop, general assembly and central utilities complex.

 History

 The Lansing Grand River Assembly complex began construction in 1999 and began operations in 2001.
 It replaced the Lansing Car Assembly, Lansing Metal Center, and the Lansing Craft Center.
 On September 16, 2013, Lansing Grand River Assembly Plant had produced its 1 millionth Cadillac vehicle, a 2014 Cadillac CTS sedan with Red Obsession Tintcoat body color.